ueberdosis/tiptap/docs/installation.md

 })
 ```

 Open your project in the browser to see Tiptap in action.
 Good work!
-Time to give yourself a pat on the back.